 The IRFU is committed to the enjoyment of rugby by young people.
 It values and encourages the participation of parents, coaches and volunteers in rugby for participants under 18-years of age.
 The policy of the IRFU regarding safeguarding children is to respect the dignity and rights of Age Grade Players.

 The IRFU will strive throughout its organisation and spheres of influence to promote, create and maintain safe environments for Age Grade Players.
 It will endeavour to maintain the key values of Respect, Inclusivity, Integrity, Excellence and Fun.

-A detailed safeguarding policy can be found below and the Sports Councils’ Code of Ethics should be used where the IRFU has not published specific guidelines, in particular with regard to the principles to safeguard children from harm, outlined in part B of the full version of the statement.
+A detailed safeguarding policy can be found below and the Sports Councils’ Guidance documents should be used where the IRFU has not published specific guidelines, in particular with regard to the principles to safeguard children from harm, outlined in the full version of the statement.

 In addition to the procedures listed in our risk assessment, the following procedures are in place as part of the IRFU Safeguarding Policy and support our intention to safeguard children:

 - Procedure for the safe recruitment and selection of workers and volunteers to work with children.